 As a replacement for Edward Furlong, Nick Stahl is laughably bad.
 Where Furlong had a brash, sneeringly defiant youthfulness in his performance, Nick Stahl seems merely pouty and straining to convey any expression at all.
 When one tries to imagine the tough, charismatic rebel leader of the future that John Connor is supposed to be, Stahl’s casting seems even more ludicrously out of its depth.
 His is toughness that barely even seems to extend to convincing designer stubble.
 Not that Nick Stahl is a bad actor either – he has conducted sterling work elsewhere in Bully (2001) and the fine tv series Carnivale (2003-5).

 Next up, the Terminator films were spun out into the tv series The Sarah Connor Chronicles (2008-9), although this pretended that the events of Terminator 3 never happened.
-After much debate, Terminator Salvation (2009) was finally produced and is a somewhat better sequel, featuring Christian Bale as John Connor fighting in the future, and was followed by the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and the upcoming Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.
+After much debate, Terminator Salvation (2009) was finally produced and is a somewhat better sequel, featuring Christian Bale as John Connor fighting in the future.
+This was followed by the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and the upcoming Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.

 (No. 8 on the SF, Horror & Fantasy Box-Office Top 10 of 2003 list).